-In Shakespeare’s Romeo and Juliet, sword fights are one of the most exciting parts.
+In Shakespeare’s Romeo and Juliet, sword fights are among the most exciting parts.
 Death is a theme seen several times throughout the play: by Mercutio, Romeo, and Juliet.
 The first reference to death occurs in act three, scene 1.
-Mercutio challenges Tybalt to a sword fight in the scene, saying “Ask for me tomorrow, and you’ll find yourself buried.”
+Mercutio challenges Tybalt to a sword fight in the scene, saying, “Ask for me tomorrow, and you’ll find yourself buried.”

 Paris witnessed Romeo’s visit to Juliet’s grave that night and everything that happened while they were there.
-The tension is high at first as an argument takes place, but the mood changes when Balthasar arrives and Romeo reveals he was on his way out to kill Montague.
-You’ll be amazed by how much goes down when two characters enter at the same time
+The tension is high at first as an argument occurs, but the mood changes when Balthasar arrives and Romeo reveals he is on his way out to kill Montague.
+You’ll be amazed by how much goes down when two characters enter at the same time.

-Romeo recognized Paris as the man who killed Tybalt as well as Juliet.
+Romeo recognizes Paris as the man who killed Tybalt, as well as Juliet.
 Paris confronted him and attacked him.
 Romeo’s body is buried next to Juliet’s in the tomb where Romeo and Juliet are buried.

 Romeo, Juliet’s husband, died carrying a body he no longer wanted to carry.
 Juliet wonders how she remains so beautiful despite their love still glowing.
 Romeo dies after kissing her again and drinking poison, never taking off his wedding ring around his heart, and leaves his body in the tomb so he can be with her when she awakens in heaven.